 - See comments.

-- Usually the final result of the paper review is sent to the authors within 4-5 weeks working days.
-If revision is necessary, the author is asked to re-submit the revised manuscript incorporating the suggestions and recommendations of the peer-reviewer.
+- Usually, the final result of the paper review is sent to the authors within 4-5 weeks of working days.
+If a revision is necessary, the author is asked to re-submit the revised manuscript incorporating the suggestions and recommendations of the peer-reviewer.

 - To facilitate rapid publication, authors are given a maximum of six weeks for revision from the date of notice and our system will send reminders every two weeks to the author.
 After six weeks, revised manuscripts will normally be considered new submissions.

 - Manuscripts that have been received for publication will be sent to copyediting.
-Copyediting processes the editing of articles submitted to improve grammar and clarity of writing, works with Author to ensure everything is in place and ensures compliance in journal bibliography and textual styles, and produces edited copies for Layout Editor to be converted to "galley" which will appears in journal publication format.
+Copyediting processes the editing of articles submitted to improve grammar and clarity of writing works with Author to ensure everything is in place and ensures compliance in journal bibliography and textual styles, and produces edited copies for Layout Editor to be converted to "galley" which will appear in journal publication format.

 - Before being sent to the publication section, the manuscript will be sent to the proofreading to be read, corrected, and studied writing errors including the writing format in the article script that was done with the author.
 Typographic and format errors will be corrected by the layout editor.
 Finally, the text will be sent to the Publication Editor to determine the publication schedule, update the page on the website, and update the metadata from the final text.

-This journal uses Open Journal Systems 184.108.40.206, which is open source journal management and publishing software developed, supported, and freely distributed by the Public Knowledge Project under the GNU General Public License.
-For this journal workflow can be seen in the Chart about this Publishing System.
+This journal uses Open Journal Systems 184.108.40.206, which is an open-source journal management and publishing software developed, supported, and freely distributed by the Public Knowledge Project under the GNU General Public License.
+For this journal, the workflow can be seen in the Chart about this Publishing System.